Managed IT Services Burlington

 Why Burlington Mid-Market Firms Pick Fusion Managed IT

-A downtown-Toronto MSP promises same-hour dispatch then arrives 90 minutes later after the QEW.
+A downtown-Toronto MSP promises same-hour dispatch then arrives much later after the QEW.
 A small Burlington break-fix shop has a capable senior tech but no 24/7 coverage, no CISSP, and no compliance evidence program.
-Fusion’s Dundas office threads the needle: 16 to 25 minutes via the 403 when someone actually needs to walk the floor, and the full strategic stack of a larger MSP delivered to the 25-to-150-user Burlington mid-market.
+Fusion’s Dundas office threads the needle: a short drive via the 403 when someone actually needs to walk the floor, and the full strategic stack of a larger MSP delivered to the 25-to-150-user Burlington mid-market.
+For multi-site businesses, this slots into our GTA-wide IT support out of Toronto footprint.

 Fusion has been operating since 2012.
 Canadian-owned.
 All client data stored in Canada.
 Our security leadership holds CISSP certification, and our engagements align to CIS Controls v8.1.
-We are explicit about pricing: $180 to $250 per user per month with no setup fees and no hidden line items.
+We are explicit about pricing: per-user monthly, no setup fees and no hidden line items.

 Burlington’s Mid-Market Managed IT Buyer